 Then store and enjoy!

 It didn't take long to fold up all the fabric and actually it was very enjoyable.
 Nice to see some fabrics that have been in the bottom of my crate and ‘lost' for a while.
-What was most enjoyable was stacking it all back in the crate afterwards – fabric joy!
+What was most enjoyable was stacking it all back in the crate afterward – fabric joy!
 Look how neat and pretty that is.
 Now, finding and matching fabrics will be so much easier.

 I should really get it all out again and sort it into color groups.

 Whenever I want a fabric ‘fix' I can just lift the lid and gaze in with a big smile.
-I really should get some more (fabric, boards and crates!).
+I really should get some more (fabric, boards, and crates!).
 Look, there's still a little room to add some more on top.